firebase/extensions/firestore-recursive-delete/POSTINSTALL.md

-You can now recursively delete Firestore documents or collections!
+You can now recursively delete Cloud Firestore documents or collections!

 First, make sure users that are allowed to delete data have the `fsdelete` custom claim set to `true`: